10 Rental Repair and Maintenance Responsibilities for Landlords

 Whether you own a rental property or work as a property manager, there are tasks that should be completed on a regular basis.
-From changing furnace filters to testing carbon monoxide detectors, it’s your responsibility to ensure that your property is in livable condition.
+From changing furnace filters to testing carbon monoxide detectors, basic rental maintenance helps ensure that your property is in livable condition.

 To help avoid costly emergency repairs and keep your tenants happy, we spoke to Laura Agadoni, Editor-in-Chief at Landlordology and Author of New Home Journal, for expert rental property maintenance tips for apartments and homes.

-For landlord-tenant laws specific to your state, check out this map from The American Apartment Owners Association.
+For specific rules in your state, check out this map of landlord tenant laws from the American Apartment Owners Association.

-Keep your rental property in tip-top shape with these ten basic maintenance tasks.
+Keep your rental property in tip-top shape with these 10 basic rental maintenance tasks.

 Make sure these safety devices are installed according to the manufacturer’s instructions and test them at least once a year.
 Working smoke alarms and carbon monoxide detectors are necessary in all rental homes.
 Smoke alarms must be installed within close proximity to bedrooms and on each level of a multi-story home.

 “I provide a yearly inspection of all my rental properties,” Agadoni said.
 “At that time, I check to see whether everything is working properly, including smoke alarms.”

 In many states, adequate security measures are part of a landlord’s maintenance responsibilities.
 “In other words,” Agadoni said, “the doors and windows must lock.”
 In addition, make sure windows close completely and all home security systems are in working order.
 When signing new tenants, it is your responsibility to change the locks.

 Yearly maintenance to the HVAC system is the best way to avoid emergency calls from tenants without heat in the winter or air conditioning on the hottest days of summer.
 Heating is required almost everywhere for your property to be legally rentable.
 Air conditioning is typically not required, but many landlords choose to include AC units in warmer climates.